HaojHuang/Edge-Grasp-Network/README.md

 **Step 2.** Train a model:

-Note that it will take more than 10 minutes at the first time to preprocess the data and store it in the drive for reuse.
-It needs at least 12GB free space to store the dataset in your drive.
+Note that if you are using the 3.4-Million grasps dataset, it will take more than 10 minutes at the first time to preprocess the data and store it in the drive for reuse.
+Also, it needs at least 12GB free space to store the dataset in your drive.

 To train a traditional PointNet++-based Model:
 ```shell